Code-Institute-Submissions/workout-world/README.md

 * Clicking the class schedule link brings user to the class schedule page.
 * Clicking the contact link brings user to the contact page.
 * Hovering over the links to make sure they become lighter when hovering over them.
-* Scrolling dow the page the navbar stays at the top of the browser window.
+* Scrolling down the page the navbar stays at the top of the browser window.
 * This was repeated on all pages to make sure the navbar works on every page.
 #### Footer
 - As a user, I want to find out how to contact the gym.